If you’ve flipped through a magazine or browsed social media platforms lately, chances are you’ve stumbled upon a slick-looking infographic.

 The right color combination can make or break your infographic.
 Aside from shapes and lines, colors can set the mood of an infographic and dictate how it will impact your readers.
 Plus, research reveals that the human brain uses colors and shapes to “detect and discriminate” objects.

-Pro tip: Use 60-30-10 rule when planning for your infographic colors:
+Pro tip: Use the 60-30-10 rule when planning for your infographic colors:

 - A primary or “root” color will cover 60 percent of your infographic.